nileshd/etsy_convo_test/README.md

 **************************************
 Things not finished in Implementation
 **************************************
+ * All http codes are right now 200.
+In a perfect rest world, the http code need to be more accurate based on event.
  * Localized Messages - Messages should be extracted to a language file for internationalization
  * No Implementation for PATCH and HEAD Rest Methods
  * More validation need to be done to check each user input before passing to backend